Types of Assistance

 Direct Loan Information

 SUBSIDIZED FEDERAL DIRECT LOANS ELIMINATED FOR GRADUATE STUDENTS: Federal Direct (subsidized) loans are no longer available for graduate and professional students.
 The Budget Control Act of 2011 eliminated the in-school interest subsidy for graduate and professional students beginning July 1, 2012.
-The legislative language clarifies that the subsidy elimination does not apply to students taking preparatory coursework and those in programs leading to teacher certification where the credential is awarded by the state instead of the institution.

 Federal Direct (Unsubsidized) Loan: Eligibility is not based on financial need.
-The loan has a fixed interest rate of 5.41% and interest is charged to you beginning the day the loan is disbursed until the loan is repaid in full.
+The loan has a fixed interest rate of 6.21% for 2014-2015 and interest is charged to you beginning the day the loan is disbursed until the loan is repaid in full.
 You may pay the interest while you are in school, during the grace period, or during deferment, or you may capitalize the interest (by adding it to the total principal of the loan when you graduate).
 You will be charged a loan fee of 1.072%, which is deducted proportionately from each disbursement of your loan.

 Federal Direct Graduate Plus and Private Educational Loans